-Payments from Federal awards will minimize the time elapsing between transfer of funds from the Federal pass-through entity and the disbursement of funds by the District to vendor recipients regardless of whether the payment is made by electronic transfer, or issuance/redemption of checks, warrants or payments.
+Payments from Federal awards will minimize the time elapsing between transfer of funds from the Federal pass through entity and the disbursement of funds by the District to vendor recipients regardless of whether the payment is made by electronic transfer, or issuance/redemption of checks, warrants or payments.
 The District will make timely payment to contractors consistent with the terms of each specific contact.
-If a Federal award allows for advance payment, those Federal funds will be deposited and maintained in insured interest-bearing accounts.
+Advance payments of Federal funds will be deposited and maintained in insured interest-bearing accounts.
 Interest amounts of up to \$500.00 per school year will be maintained by the District to be utilized for administrative purposes.
-The District's cash management of Federal funds will be consistent with requirements \$200.305 of the Code of Federal Regulations.
+The Districts cash management of Federal funds will be consistent with requirements \$200.305 of the Code of Federal Regulations.

-Board Adopted July 24, 2017 Board Reviewed October 18, 2018 Board Updated July 19, 2023
+Board Adopted July 24, 2017 Board Reviewed October 18, 2018